BOLI INSURANCE – WHO BANKS CAN INSURE AND WHY

 • COLI Best Practices Act (COLI BPA) – signed into law as part of the Pension Protection Act of 2006 → amendment to IRC Section 101(j)

 Requirements of IRC Section 101(j) include insuring only “highly compensated” or “key employees” and obtaining insured consent.
 However, compliance with the federal requirement on consent may not necessarily ensure compliance with a state’s requirement – both must be adhered to and carefully evidenced.
 For example, conforming to a state’s negative consent law requirement does not work because it fails 101(j)’s affirmative consent requirement.
-Conversely, meeting all of 101(j)’s requirements but purchasing an amount of insurance that fails to meet the state’s definition of permitted coverage (e.g., must, on a NPV basis bear a reasonable relationship to the NPV of future benefit liabilities), would also fail.
+Conversely, meeting all of 101(j)’s requirements but purchasing an amount of insurance that fails to meet the state’s definition of permitted coverage (e.g., must, on a NPV basis bear a reasonable relationship to the NPV of future benefit liabilities), could also fail.

 Who do Banks Pick?